TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <info_ID> - an integer corresponding to a writeable member of that actuator’s struct and the value of that member must be compatible with the type of value conveyed by <varval> (string, float or int).
 Integer values for <info_ID> that can be used for a stepper actuator are all those listed in the section on act_get (which see) with the exception of those labelled 'Read only'.

 **Note**: Physical limit switches may only be associated with analogue pins on the Arduino.
 You cannot specify 'A' here in any of the varval arguments, like A0 or A4.
 Instead just use the integer value without the 'A' - it will automatically be treated as if it has an 'A' in front of it.
 The fact that you are setting the value for a limit switch is what tells the program to interpret this as an analogue pin number.
 When setting pins for any other purpose the program will interpret the number you give to be be for a digital Arduino pin.
 Again, do not use 'D', just the integer value and note that values 0 and 1 will be forbidden for digital pins (and so result in an error) because D0 and D1 are reserved for the USB communications that allow the pardserver to communicate with the Arduino.
 For the limit switch analogue pins you may use 0 and 1 without problem.

+**Note**: When setting the names of limit switches (i.e. using info items like INFO_NAME_LS1) the name you set is limited to 31 printable bytes.
+Longer names will just have the first 31 printable bytes copied over and the rest discarded.
+Remember that these are bytes - not logical characters (Unicode UTF-8 characters count as 3 bytes each if you use UTF-8).

 **Note**: If you want to change the identity of the Arduino pin that an actuator pin member is currently associated with, (e.g. a limit switch pin on a stepper) then you must do this in two act_set commands.
 In the first one you must pass the value 255 (this causes the pin to be 'unset').
 Then you will be allowed to set the new pin by making another call to act_set to assign your new Arduino pin to that actuator pin.
 You can't just change from one Arduino pin to another in a single act_set command.